‘Bachelor’ Star Nicole Lopez-Alvar Flaunts Cleavage In Pink Dress

 “What lipstick were you wearing in the last rose ceremony?” they asked.

-There were also many followers that raved about Nicole’s good looks.
+There were also many Instagram users who raved about Nicole’s good looks.

-“Nicole out here looking like a snack….. wait I mean a whole meal!!! yasss girl slayyyy,” complimented a fan.
+“Nicole out here looking like a snack….. wait I mean a whole meal!!! yasss girl slayyyy,” said one follower.

 For now, fans can look forward to more social media posts from Nicole in the coming days.
 It’s certainly too early to know whether the reality TV star will make a comeback in next year’s season of Bachelor in Paradise.